3rd December 2003

 I received this comment from someone who is supposed to be a senior and well-respected member of the PHP community (he used to be the technical editor for Zend Technologies but is no longer in that position for some reason) which stated that my class broke the rules of OO programming and would therefore be rejected by serious OO programmers.
 This is what he wrote about my section on class variables, specifically the variables $rows_per_page, $pageno and $lastpage.

 How are these three possibly related to the DATA inside the table?
 They're just formatting things and therefore should not belong in the data itself.
 That's the whole point of OO.
 They have nothing to do with your object 'Database_Table'.
 They do not belong in the class, and are quite inflexible.
 The whole idea is encapsulation and inheritance.
 It's all about delegating responsibilities to the specific objects.
-If you want to write about OO Data Objects than that should definitely be in.
+If you want to write about OO Data Objects then that should definitely be in.

 My response came in several parts: